IRS Form 5498 Instructions

 Variations of Form 5498

-Form 5498 is used to report IRA transactions.
-However, other versions of the form are used to report similar transactions in other tax-advantaged accounts.
+IRS Form 5498 is used to report IRA transactions.
+However, other versions of this tax form are used to report similar transactions in other tax-advantaged accounts.
 These include:

-• Form 5498-QA: Used to report contributions to a qualified ABLE (Achieving a Better Life Experience) account.
+• Form 5498-QA: IRS Form 5498-QA is used to report contributions to a qualified ABLE (Achieving a Better Life Experience) account.
 ABLE accounts are tax-advantaged savings programs for qualified people with disabilities.

-• Form 5498-ESA: Used to report contributions to a Coverdell Education Savings Account (ESA)
+• Form 5498-ESA: IRS Form 5498-ESA is used to report contributions to a Coverdell Education Savings Account (ESA)

 Form 5498 is issued by the financial institution responsible for the IRA for informational purposes.
-However, the taxpayer is most likely to get any substantial benefit from Form 5498.
+There is a hidden tax planning opportunity that many people are unaware of.

 Let’s discuss what the hidden tax opportunity is.